novaxis-language/Novaxis-documents/README.md

 Ready to dive into the world of Novaxis?
 Let's get started!
 If you have any questions or need assistance, feel free to reach out.

 Happy coding with Novaxis! 🚀

+---

+Copyright © 2023 Novaxis

+This work is licensed under the Creative Commons Attribution-NoDerivatives 4.0 International License.